-Heating and hot water Repair category 1 Notes The central heating boiler is assumed to be original to the construction of the property.
+Heating and hot water Repair category 2 Notes Microbore plumbing pipework was noted within the central heating installation.
+Further advice on the condition of the central heating system can be obtained from a Gas Safe registered heating engineer.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
+Future repair or replacement should be anticipated.

 Drainage

 Repair category 1

-Notes No significant defects evident.
+Notes No reportable defects identified within the limitations of the inspection.